 Above, you’ll see a finger on the trigger in each example.

 Almost every character posing with a gun in a movie poster will have their finger on the trigger.
 This also happens in the movie itself when they muzzle everyone and have their finger on the trigger.
-Everything we see in media might subconsciously influence us.
+Everything we see in the media might subconsciously influence us.
 But this is just my opinion, and there are many other factors.
 This leads us to the second reason why it’s important to get training.

 The second reason is education.
 Students need to learn about the operation, functions and parts of firearms.
 This will dispel any myths or misconceptions about firearms.
 Every gun is different, so learning the operation and functions will help the student safely use the firearm.
 Setting the expectations of use and capabilities of firearms is important.
 We can help students choose the right firearm to fit their needs, such as shooting sports or hunting.
 I always like to say, “You don’t know… what you don’t know… until you know it.”

-Taking a firearms training course will bring all of this together and show how Safety, Education, and Fundamentals reinforce each other throughout training.
+Taking a firearms training course will bring this together and show how Safety, Education, and Fundamentals reinforce each other throughout training.
 Safety governs Education and Fundamentals.
 Safety and Education help with learning the Fundamentals.
 Fundamentals are the foundation of the biomechanics of shooting and operating a firearm.
 Get training!
 Thanks for reading.